-RADICAL JEWELRY MAKEOVER
+RADICAL JEWELRY MAKEOVER - The "reveal"

 April 20, 2018 • 5:30-8 PM

 Wisconsin is proud of our rich history of jewelry production and metalsmithing.
 Today, the EPA estimates that hard rock mining is the most toxic industry in the United States.
 Additionally, Earthworks reports that an estimated 50% of the gold mined each year is used for jewelry, and that a single gold ring leaves 20 tons of mine waste.
 Ethical Metalsmiths, an artist run non-profit organization seeks to galvanize mining reform efforts by staging an "alternative supply chain" and is working with the Sharon Lynne Wilson Center for the Arts, Union Art Gallery, UW-Milwaukee, UW-Madison, UW-Stout, Racine Art Museum, RAM’s Charles A. Wustum Museum of Fine Arts, Lynden Sculpture Garden, 3rd Ward Jewelry, Walkers Point Center for the Arts, Tasha Rae Jewelry, and Yours Truly among others to bring their successful project, Radical Jewelry Makeover, to Wisconsin this spring.